pointerplays/campaignNotes/CoA/CoA_notes.md

                 >>>> Loxodon in the Markets in the Bronze Citadel
                 >>>> The other in a tower filled with Bearded Devils
             >>> Deal: In exchange for info on how to get out of the Warslough we are to retrieve a Magical Item within

+Session 3 - 2025-01-05 -

+- Backup arrives
+    > In the morning, Ramius teleported into our camp.
+He came with a new member for our group
+        >> Lee Efterlevande

+Session 4 - 2025-02.09 -

+- Nalfeshnee Encounter
+    > Threat to be treated "like Devils" by his master (Baphomet) and his forces if we don't comply
+    > We did not comply